Strategic Alignment: HR and Company Business Goals working as one

 The onus lies with the HR department to steer a company to a new high, as it is the custodian of the organisational mission and vision.
 Right from creating an environment that drives employees to collectively work towards the company’s vision to develop the talent pipeline, HR has a significant impact on key business metrics.

 Nowadays, around 51 per cent of companies are linking business impact to HR programs, according to a recently conducted survey.
-Apart from this, about 60 per cent of organisations believe in holding the HR accountable for business outcomes and not just talent acquisition.
+Apart from this, about 60 per cent of organisations believes in holding the HR accountable for business outcomes and not just talent acquisition.
 The HR department is expected to do much more than merely putting up policies in place or the right processes or systems.

+Aligning strategic human resources management with the goal of increasing profitability can set the company on a path to success.
 To gain clarity, ask the key business stakeholders such as the CEO or CFO and some other members of your C-suite the following questions:

 - What is the key business KPI of the company?